galvedro/mut/README.md

 * Basic reporting: fail/pass status and test case counters.

 Mut is provided as a single header file to simplify integration.
-Just some simple build rules in your makefiles will get you going.
+Just some basic build rules in your makefiles will get you going.

 ## Limitations